pamapa/callblocker/README.md

   - user maintained offline blacklist
   - extern maintained offline blacklists (downloaded from the Internet and stored offline)
   - support of online spam check sites, for spam verification
-- allows to block anonymous and invalid numbers
+  - detect anonymous and invalid numbers
-- allows to block whole areas/regions
+  - support range of numbers matching whole areas/regions
-- import your addressbook as whitelist or blacklist
+- different kind of ways to get caller name of incoming calls
   - using whitelists and blacklists as offline lookup for caller name
   - support of online lookup sites, to find out who is calling
 - nice web interface